kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 end
 ```

-As mentioned in the doc [`Module.__info__/1`
+As mentioned in the [`Module.__info__/1`
 callback](https://hexdocs.pm/elixir/1.13/Module.html#c:__info__/1)
-, we could get the attributes of a module by passing in `:attributes` atom,
+doc, we could get the attributes of a module by passing in `:attributes` atom,
 which return us a keyword list.

-We use `Keyword.fetch!/2` to fetch the attribute we wanted.
+We then use `Keyword.fetch!/2` to fetch the attribute we wanted.
 Using `fetch!` will
 catch the scenario where `:ex_unit_async` attribute is not available in our list and
-our code end up with calling `add_sync_module`.
+our code end up calling `add_sync_module` for async modules again.

 {{% callout %}}

 In my PR, I'm using `Keyword.get/2` instead.
 It's only when I write this post,
 I realize that while our test pass, it's not behaving correctly as well.

-Hence, to demonstrate the need of it and have the test show that,
-`Keyword.fetch!/2` is used instead.
+To demonstrate it, `Keyword.fetch!/2` is used instead.

 {{% /callout %}}